 The Quest Pro also uses a 40% thinner optical stack.
 That’s a fancy way of saying that its lenses are very compact, so the headset doesn’t stick too far out from your face.

 Additionally, the Quest Pro doesn’t completely cover your eyes.
 There’s a small gap around the headset’s viewing area, so unlike a pair of goggles, it doesn’t push against your face as you’re wearing it.
 (Meta Quest Pro includes two “light blockers” that you can use to remove this gap.)

 These improvements extend to the Quest Pro controllers, which are redesigned for a more ergonomic grip.
 And, of course, Meta includes a charging dock with the Quest Pro.
 This charging dock is compact so it can fit on a desk, ensuring that Quest Pro is always within your reach.

 While Oculus Quest (or Meta Quest) controllers are quite advanced, they’re also frustratingly primitive.
 And I’m not talking about the AA batteries (which last longer than rechargeables, by the way).
 It’s the tracking method that’s behind the times.

 Oculus Touch controllers, as they’re called, use two IR rings to communicate with your headset.
 But your headset needs to “see” these rings to know where your controllers are located.
 If you stick the controllers behind your back, for example, they “disappear.”

 We will update this article as we learn more about the Meta Quest Pro.
-Be sure to join our free newsletter for future updates, news, and reviews!
+We plan to review the device soon, so be sure to join our free newsletter for future updates, news, and reviews!